MBernAca/PecubeGUI_Doc/docs/source/installation.rst

 .. important::
   In the current version, you need to keep the *Pecube* directory where it is installed by the installation process.
-In a later version, you will able to move the Pecube directory to another location in you computer.
-Thus, the next time you will open PecubeGUI, it will simply ask you to locate the Pecube directory at its new location.
-This functionality will enable the user to dowload and update PecubeGUI without erasing the *Pecube* directory where all the Pecube projects are stored.
+In a later version, you will able to move the Pecube directory to another location in you computer...

 | With this installation package you can run Pecube forward models, however you will not be able to run in inversion mode.
-To do this, you will need the mpi package and to recompile Pecube.
+To run Pecube in inversion mode, you will need the mpi package and to recompile Pecube.
 While procedures can vary from systems, here are some instruction to install mpi and compile Pecube:

   * Download Msys2: https://www.msys2.org/
   * Open MSYS2 MINGW